dynup/kpatch/README.md

 **Q. How can I detect if somebody has patched the kernel?**

-We hope to create a new kernel TAINT flag which will get set whenever a kpatch module is loaded.
+We hope to create a new kernel TAINT flag which will get set whenever a patch module is loaded.

 Also, many distros ship with cryptographically signed kernel modules, and will